georgringer/redirect_generator/Readme.md

 A sample CSV file can be found at `EXT:redirect_generator/Resources/Private/Examples/ImportBasic.csv`

+In addition an additional column `external` can be added to the CSV.
+It can be 0 (false) or 1 (true).
+If 1, the target is interpreted as an external URL and not mapped against a TYPO3 page.

 The following options are available:

 * `--dry-run`: If set, the redirect won't be added